univention/ucsschool-id-connector/docs/source/admin.rst

 After installation and basic configuration you might want to configure mapped UDM properties.

-UDM properties are `standard object properties in UCS@school <https://docs.software-univention.de/ucsschool-kelvin-rest-api/resource-users.html?highlight=password#resource-representation>`_.
-On top of those properties you can define additional properties that should be available in the |KLV| API on the target system.
+Beyond the `standard object properties in UCS@school <https://docs.software-univention.de/ucsschool-kelvin-rest-api/resource-users.html?highlight=password#resource-representation>`_ you can define additional UDM properties that should be available in the |KLV| API on the target system.

 For this you would define a configuration in ``/etc/ucsschool/kelvin/mapped_udm_properties.json``::

    {
-       "user": ["title","phone", "e-mail", "organisation"],
+       "user": ["title", "phone", "e-mail"],
        "school": ["description"]
    }

-This would make the listed properties available for ``user`` and ``school`` resource.
+This would make the listed properties available for the ``user`` and ``school`` resources.

 .. note::
    When configuring |KLV| in detail, remember that the password hashes for LDAP and Kerberos